Daandelange/kirby3-simplestats/README.md

 ****

 ### Configuration

-*Soon...*

-For now, check the comments in `options.php` for directions.

 #### Stats blueprint section
 If you wish to display page stats in a section, you may add a `pagestats` panel section to your page's blueprint.